LuizTakeda/university-inc-main-project/README.md

 # Project Rose

 Project Rose was developed for the Unconventional Interfaces course.
-It is an interactive assistant capable of communicating via a serial interface to control a light actuator and read temperature and humidity sensors.
+It is an interactive assistant capable of communicating via a serial interface to control a light actuator and read a temperature and humidity sensor.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/1c466cca-b49e-4510-aeac-43c6a6ec5f72" width="300">